dna-storage/DINOS/README.md

 ## Requirements

 This module is relatively self contained, but at least needs Matplotlib to plot results after analyzing a data set.
 Requirements should be installable through the use of `make init` in the top level directory of this project.
+As of now, the project is still only compatible with Python 2.7.

 ## Installing